MurhafMoussa/coore/policy.md

 ## 4. Changelog Management

-We maintain a `CHANGELOG.md` file in the repository root.
+We maintain a `CHANGELOG.md` file in the usecase root.

 ### Changelog Format:
 ```